Erik Harris: 2019 season

 On March 8, 2019, the Raiders signed Harris to a two-year, $5 million contract that included $1.07 million guaranteed.
 Harris entered training camp slated as a backup safety after the Raiders drafted Johnathan Abram in the first round.
 Head coach Jon Gruden retained Harris as the primary backup strong safety, behind Karl Joseph, to start the season.

 Harris became the starting free safety in Week 2 after Johnathan Abram was placed on injured reserve after tearing his rotator cuff during the Raiders' season-opening 24–16 victory against the Denver Broncos.
 In Week 2, Harris earned his first career start and recorded two solo tackles during a 28–10 loss against the Kansas City Chiefs.

 On September 29, 2019, Harris made seven combined tackles (six solo), a pass deflection, and returned his first career interception for a touchdown during a 31–24 win at the Colts.
 Harris intercepted a pass attempt by Jacoby Brissett, that was intended for wide receiver Zach Pascal, and returned it for a 30-yard touchdown during the fourth quarter.

 On November 7, 2019, Harris made one tackle and intercepted two passes by Chargers' quarterback Philip Rivers during a 26–24 victory against the Los Angeles Chargers on Thursday Night Football.
 Harris intercepted a pass that was intended for tight end Hunter Henry for a 56-yard touchdown during the first quarter.
 He finished the 2019 NFL season with 68 combined tackles (59 solo), eight pass deflections, three interceptions, and two touchdowns in 16 games and 14 starts.

 2020 season

 Harris was placed on the reserve/COVID-19 list by the Raiders on December 21, 2020, and activated on January 1, 2021.

 Atlanta Falcons

 Harris covering Washington Football Team wide receiver, Terry McLaurin, in 2021.

 On March 19, 2021, Harris signed a one-year contract with the Atlanta Falcons.
 He entered the 2021 season as the Falcons' starting free safety.
 Harris suffered a torn pectoral in Week 14 and was placed on season-ending injured reserve.
 He finished the season with 64 tackles and eight passes defensed through 12 starts.

 On March 25, 2022, Harris re-signed with the Falcons on a one-year contract.

 San Francisco 49ers

-On November 28, Harris was signed to the practice squad of the San Francisco 49ers.
-He signed a reserve/future contract on February 13, 2024.
-He was released on August 7.
+On November 28, 2023, Harris was signed to the practice squad of the San Francisco 49ers.
+He signed a reserve/future contract with San Francisco on February 13, 2024.
+He was released by the 49ers on August 7.

+Coaching career

+On June 30, 2025, Harris was hired to serve as the head football coach at Gulf Breeze High School in Gulf Breeze, Florida.